Cheap Hotels in Chepstow

 There are monthly cinema nights at The Drill Hall, a community arts venue, which also hosts local drama groups and book/poetry readings.

-Keepers Lodge Clay Shoot is suiSEOSITE_LEVEL_DESCRIPTION for those of all experience levels.
+Keepers Lodge Clay Shoot is suitable for those of all experience levels.
 There's a public clay pigeon shoot every fortnight, held at their dedicated, safe and well maintained shooting range.

 We search from 120,000 hotels worldwide to find you the best deals.